lasandrall/iSSVD/README.md

 _Inputs_:

  **X**: A list contains multi-view data.

  **standr**: If True each view will to be standardized.
+Default: False.

  **pointwise**: If True a fast pointwise control method will be performed for stability selection.
+Default: True.

  **steps**: Number of subsmaples used to perform stability selection.
+Default: 100.

  **size**: Size of the subsamples used to perform stability selection.
+Default: 0.5.

  **vthr**: The proportion to be explained by eigenvalues.
+Default: 0.7.

  **ssthr**: Range of the threshold for stability selection.
+Default: \[0.6, 0.8\].

  **nbicluster**: A user specified number of biclusters to be detected.
+Default: 10.

  **rows_nc**: If True allows for negative correlation of rows over columns.
+Default: True.

  **cols_nc**: If True allows for negative correlation of columns over rows.
+Default: True.

- **col_overlap**: If Ture allows for columns overlaps among biclusters.
+ **col_overlap**: If True allows for columns overlaps among biclusters.
+Default: False.

- **row_overlap**: If Ture allows for rows overlaps among biclusters.
+ **row_overlap**: If True allows for rows overlaps among biclusters.
+Default: False.

  **pceru**: Per-comparrison wise error rate to control the number of falsely selected coefficients in the left singular vectors.
+Default: 0.1.

  **pcerv**: Per-comparrison wise error rate to control the number of falsely selected coefficients in the right singular vector.
+Default: 0.1.

  **merr**: Convergence threshold.
+Default: 1e-4.

  **iters**: Maximal iteration for detecting each bicluster.
+Default: 100.

 _Outputs_: